AnujPancholi/fullstackopen2020-part3/README.md

 I have stated in the description of exercise 3.9 that I ended up making the PUT request then, and it works, so nothing much to add here.
 Just added a small comment for the submission commit.

+## Exercise 3.18

+The GET endpoint that takes the id as a URL param was already working, and I used `Model.countDocuments()` to get the accurate count of total number of phonebook entries from the db.
+Quite simple stuff.